domagojk/devadvice-blog/content/blog/blog/serverless-event-sourcing-in-aws-(lambda-dynamodb-sqs)/index.md

 But due to its “NoSQL nature”, retrieving ordered events across all aggregates in DynamoDB is not as easy as in relational databases.

 My first approach to solving this was using a global secondary index ([GSI](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html)) and choosing a fixed property (like `active:1`) as a partition key and `timestamp` as the sort key.
-But, that is an [anti-pattern](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html)!Even though I’m projecting only index keys, it will always use a single partition and therefore require a large throughput (high cost).
+But, that is an [anti-pattern](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-design.html)!
+Even though I’m projecting only index keys, it will always use a single partition and therefore require a large throughput (high cost).
 Also, I’m depending on accurately storing `timestamp` values which have its own problems (like sync issues between different services).

 A second option is to manually store `streamId` and `version` in a separate item, table or even different type of database every time a new event is added.
-This is possible with DynamoDB Streams since it \_“\_captures a **time-ordered** sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours” ([source](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams/)).
+This is possible with DynamoDB Streams since it "captures a **time-ordered** sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours" ([source](https://aws.amazon.com/blogs/database/how-to-perform-ordered-data-replication-between-applications-by-using-amazon-dynamodb-streams/)).

 Overall, even though it’s solvable, I think this is the biggest issue of using DynamoDB for an event store.